 For behavioural and medical reasons, surgical neutering is recommended.

-Surgical Neutering of female cats involves a full ovariohysterectomy, where the whole reproductive tract is removed under general anaesthesia.
-This is usually performed through a small incision in the flank.
+Surgical neutering of female cats involves a full ovariohysterectomy, where the whole reproductive tract is removed under general anaesthesia.
+This is usually performed through a small incision in the flank, or a midline abdominal incision.
 Patients are usually allowed home the same day and have their external stitches - if placed - removed after around 10 days.
-It is not recommended to neuter a cat during a season.

 Surgical neutering of male cats involves removal of both testicles (Castration) under general anaesthesia.
 Patients are returned home the same day and are reviewed only as necessary.